 – Buy this from Amazon

 During our recent extended stay in Bogotá, Colombia we finally got hooked on Uber like the rest of the world.
-We used Uber to get around the city (it’s impossible to park our big truck in big cities like Bogota) and the service was convenient, prompt and often cheaper than regular taxis.
+We used Uber to get around the city (it’s very hard to drive or park our big truck in big cities like Bogota) and the service was convenient, prompt and often cheaper than regular taxis.
 The Uber cars were always cleaner than taxis and though crime is down and safety is up across Colombia, it’s still a good idea to avoid flagging down a random taxi and hopping inside.
 Using Uber was reliable and provided the extra security of a verified driver and a record of our ride at a great price.
 Rides varied in price from around US$1.50 to a whopping US$3.75 for a 7.5 mile (12km) 30 minute ride that took us clear across the city.
 If you’re the last person on earth without an Uber account, sign up.
 You’ll get a bonus and we’ll get a bonus for referring you